signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="ExecutionMode"></a>
 ### Execution Mode

-An -Emode command line argument specifies an execution mode, where mode one of the following single characters:
+An -Emode command line argument specifies an execution mode, where mode can be one of the following single characters:

 > a, application.
 This is the default mode for all testing other than codec tests
 > <br/>